morewry/toggleTarget/README.md

 ## Why to Use?

-- Optionally integrates with stateClasses, which we can be used to unify state management site-wide.
+- Optionally integrates with stateClasses, which can be used to unify state management site-wide.
 - Reduces duplication of code related to these common interface behaviors.
 - Reduces the number of potential failure points where the JavaScript is directly managing the style of elements rather than their behavior.
 - Ensures design teams can manage appearance without needing to edit JavaScript by using CSS animations by default.
 - Enables higher performance animations with CSS animations as default.
-- Reducing the number of event bindings by using event delegation.
+- Reduces the number of event bindings by using event delegation.
 - Minimizes DOM traversal and expensive jQuery object generation.
 - Loosens the coupling between HTML markup and JavaScript behavior.